v1s1t0r999/getAir2U_Plugins/README.md

 ### DESCRIPTION

 * **Captured-Handshakes:**
-Put Your captured handshakes files in a directory of Your choice, then choose one of them inside airgeddon itself.
+Put Your captured handshakes files in a directory of Your choice, then choose one of them inside getAir2U itself.
 Default path is plugins/captured_handshakes/HANDSHAKES_FILES

 * **Custom-Portals:**
 Put Your custom captive portal files in a directory of Your choice.
 Default path is plugins/custom_portals/PORTAL_FOLDER/PORTAL_FILES.